 If you would like to see of the things we have been getting up to, watch the video: Digital Work.
 However, more than this, RGS Digital will teach children about when technology is the right solution, how to use that technology safely and when using simple pen and paper is better.

 How might it better differentiate in lessons?

-One-to-one devices will allow opportunity for students to access resources and tasks independently and progress through their learning at a pace that ensures understanding.
-They will provide opportunity for thinking beyond the immediate lesson concept and allow personalised materials to cater for individual needs.
+Our experience has been that one-to-one allows opportunity for students to access resources and tasks independently and more fluidly in lessons, progressing through their learning at a pace that ensures understanding.
+Devices provide the opportunity for thinking beyond the immediate lesson concept and allow personalised materials to cater for individual needs.

 What do you mean about feedback in different ways?